 The Manage window in Rainmeter is the primary means of controlling the application and skins.
-It consists of three main tabs:
+It consists of four main tabs:

 - Skins: Displays a list of installed and loaded skins.
 This tab is used to view information about skins, manage skin settings, and control buttons to load/unload/refresh skins.

 - Layouts: Used to save and load the current state of Rainmeter.
 Active and inactive skins, skin positions, and other Rainmeter settings.

 - Game mode: Used to unload some or all skins when running a full-screen game, in order to save Rainmeter CPU and GPU resources while playing.

 - Settings: Controls high-level Rainmeter settings such as the interface language and logging.

 - Left-Click the Rainmeter icon in the Windows Notification Area on the taskbar.

 - Right-Click the Rainmeter icon in the Windows Notification Area on the taskbar and select "Manage".

 - Using the !Manage bang as an action in a skin or from the command line as a parameter to Rainmeter.exe.